teoaldridge/react-jest-testing/README.md

 - Navigate into this project folder in the terminal
 - In terminal type 'npm install' .
 This will install the node modules packages and recreates the node_modules folder.
 - In terminal type 'npm start' to start the server and open the project in your browser.
+- In another rerminal type 'npm test' to run the tests.